 Advanced > Delete Ļ Delete Yes E Delete the RAID volume? Đ, ALL DATA ON VOLUME WILL BE LOST!
 Deleting a volume will reset the disks to non-RAID.
 Advanced Yes No Security (ESC) (F10)

 Figure 6 - 4 Delete RAID

 Wireless LAN Module

-If your purchase option includes a Combination Wireless LAN & Bluetooth module (either Intel® or Killer) then install the driver for the appropriate module as instructed below.
+If your purchase option includes a Combination Wireless LAN & Bluetooth module then install the driver for the appropriate module as instructed overleaf.